Mahoning-Valley-Community/.github/README.md

-# Mahoning Valley Community
+# .github
-This is an organization that contains repositories related to various Mahoning Valley organizations.
+This repository contains special files for customizing the organization on github